slaufer/chatgpt-cli/README.md

   -i, --image <filename>       Add a user prompt message from an image.
 If --max-tokens is not specified, a default value may be applied.
   -c, --conversation <file>    Load a previous conversation from a file. (see -j / --log-file-json) -d, --no-system-prompt       Don't add a default system prompt if none is present.

+  Message arguments are added to the conversation in the order in which they are specified on the command line.

-  MODEL ARGUMENTS:
+  API ARGUMENTS:
-  --list-models                List available models for automatic API selection.
-  -m, --model <model_name>     Specify the model to use. (default: gpt-4o) --api                        Specify the API to use.
-Required for unrecognized models. (options: openai, anthropic) --temperature <value>        The sampling temperature to use, between 0 and 1.
-  --max-tokens <number>        The maximum number of tokens to generate in the completion.
-  --top-p <value>              The top-p sampling value to use, between 0 and 1.
-  --frequency-penalty <value>  The frequency penalty to use, between -2.0 and 2.0.
-(OpenAI models only) --presence-penalty <value>   The presence penalty to use, between -2.0 and 2.0.
-(OpenAI models only)
+  -p, --api                    Identifier of the API adapter to use.
+(See ADAPTERS below.) (default: openai) -o, --api-options            API options, in the format <key1>=<value1>;<key2>=<value2>;...
+(See ADAPTERS below.)

   OTHER ARGUMENTS:
   -n, --non-interactive        Disable interactive mode, get a completion and exit.
 Use message arguments to specify the conversation.
   -l, --log-file <filename>    Log output to a specified file.
   -j, --log-file-json <file>   Output a JSON-formatted log to a specified file.
   -g, --immediate              Get an assistant response immediately, before entering interactive mode.
   -x, --separator <separator>  Specify the separator to use between messages.
-  -o, --no-intro               Don't print the system prompt, or messages specified on the command line.
+  -q, --no-intro               Don't print the system prompt, or messages specified on the command line.
   -h, --help                   Print this help message and exit.

-Message arguments are added to the conversation in the order in which they are specified on the command line.
-If no system prompt is specified, a default prompt will be added.

   By default, the program begins in interactive mode.
 Interactive mode uses a multi-line editor.
 Press Alt+Enter to submit; Ctrl+F to add file; Ctrl+I to add image; Ctrl+S to get completion without message; Ctrl+C or Ctrl+D to exit.

-Make sure you set the appropriate API key environment variable.
-For OpenAI models, set OPENAI_API_KEY.
-For Anthropic models, set ANTHROPIC_API_KEY.

   TIP: Try `llmcli -c mylog.json -j mylog.json` to persist conversations between sessions.

+  ADAPTERS:
+    OpenAI (openai)
+      OPTIONS:
+      - model                  Model ID used to generate the response. (default: gpt-4o)
+      - api_key                Your OpenAI API key (default: XXXX)
+      - max_tokens             The maximum number of tokens that can be generated in the chat completion.
+      - temperature            What sampling temperature to use, between 0 and 2.
+      - top_p                  An alternative to sampling with temperature, called nucleus sampling.
+      - frequency_penalty      Number between -2.0 and 2.0.
+Positive values penalize new tokens based on their existing frequency in the text so far.
+      - presence_penalty       Number between -2.0 and 2.0.
+Positive values penalize new tokens based on whether they appear in the text so far.

+      By default, uses the OpenAI API key from the environment variable OPENAI_API_KEY.

+    Anthropic (anthropic)
+      OPTIONS:
+      - model                  Model ID used to generate the response. (default: claude-3-7-sonnet-latest)
+      - api_key                Your Anthropic API key (default: XXXX)
+      - max_tokens             The maximum number of tokens that can be generated in the chat completion (default: 1000)
+      - temperature            What sampling temperature to use, between 0 and 2.
+      - top_p                  An alternative to sampling with temperature, called nucleus sampling.

+      By default, uses the Anthropic API key from the environment variable ANTHROPIC_API_KEY.

+    Ollama (ollama)
+      OPTIONS:
+      - model                  Model ID used to generate the response. (default: llama3.1:8b)

+      By default, uses an Ollama instance running on localhost.
+For remote instances, set the OLLAMA_HOST environment variable.
 ```

 Here's an example: